 - ½ cup whole wheat flour + 2 Tbsp

-- 2 Tbsp powdered sugar optional for garnish
+- 2 tablespoon powdered sugar optional for garnish

 - Getting Ready: Adjust oven rack to lower-middle position and preheat to 350°F (180°C).
 Line an 8- by 3-inch anodized aluminum pan with parchment (see our explanation and tutorial on how to cut a parchment round) and grease lightly with pan spray.